wendyverdonk93/docs/content/api/orders/post_order_recurring.md

 iDEAL and SOFORT Banking can be used for an initial payment as well, and followed up by a recurring payment with SEPA Direct Debit.
 A merchant account with recurring payment enabled will receive a recurring ID in the transaction response.
 The recurring ID can be used for future transactions.

-For more information about recurring payments, please refer to our [dedicated page](/tools/recurring-payments/)
+For more information please visit our documentation page to read more about [recurring payments](/tools/recurring-payments/)

 | Parameter                      | Type     | Description                                                                              |
 |--------------------------------|----------|------------------------------------------------------------------------------------------|